 Almond flour and coconut flour will be good choices for many people.
 You can use self-rising flour when making this bread as well.

-You might even want to try out several different banana bread recipes to see which types you enjoy the most.
-Try out different types of banana bread and then come to a conclusion about which flour makes the tastiest banana bread.
+You might even want to try out several different recipes to see which types you enjoy the most.
+Try out different types and then come to a conclusion about which flour makes the tastiest dessert.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.